 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Fluency in one or more relevant languages (French, Swahili, Lingala, or Kinyarwanda) is preferred.
+- Fluency in one or more relevant languages (e.g., French, Swahili, Lingala, Kinyarwanda, and/or Somali) is preferred

 Interested applicants should send a cover letter and resume to firstname.lastname@example.org